 A popsicle is just tasty flavored ice on a wooden stick.
 It’s really easy to make: you freeze juice in a container with a stick.
 Well, Mother Nature can turn just about anything into a popsicle, including people’s cars!
-In Buffalo, NY, an icy 47-mile-an-hour wind blowing across Lake Erie splashed waves over the edge, and covered this car here in sideways icicles.
+A few years ago in Buffalo, NY, an icy 47-mile-an-hour wind blowing across Lake Erie splashed waves over the edge, and covered this car here in sideways icicles.
 Behind it you can even see little frozen lake waves coming over the wall.
 Water can’t freeze while it’s moving fast, but if the air is cold enough and the water slows down, it can freeze into awesome shapes like icicles.
 But don’t ever lick any of this outdoor ice — your tongue will stick to it!

 Wee ones: If you have 5 ice-covered cars and 1 that isn’t, how many cars do you have in total?